-- Microsoft Windows allows you to grant different access levels to particular groups or individual users.
+- Microsoft Windows and macOS allow you to grant different access levels to different users.

 - Make sure other business software allows you to set up staff logins too.

 - Can your customer relationship management (CRM) software allow different users different levels of access?

 Mobile access can be a headache

 - Consider providing a virtual private network (VPN) so employees can securely connect to your company systems from outside the business can provide high levels of protection.